 30.png

-I am an associate professor of sociology at the University of New Mexico (PhD from New York University, 2010).
+I am a professor of sociology at the University of New Mexico (PhD from New York University, 2010).
 My research interests are in medical sociology and the sociology of knowledge.

 Knowledge is a basic fault line upon which power disparities are constructed.
 The old saw that “knowledge is power” raises important research questions.
 Medicine offers a fertile site for the exploration of questions related to knowledge and power.
 Primarily, my research focuses on medical professionals, specifically the history of professionalization in the United States, the nature of professional politics, and the influence of abstract knowledge on clinical practice.